-From a purely business perspective, it doesn’t make sense to unquestioningly reject a huge portion of the population - especially in today’s tight labor market.
+From a business perspective, it doesn’t make sense to unquestioningly reject a huge portion of the population - especially in today’s tight labor market.
 A 2018 Gallup poll found that two-thirds of Americans favor legalizing marijuana.
-While it’s unlikely two-thirds of Americans ac...
+While it’s unlikely two-thirds of Americans actually ...

 The death of the pre-employment marijuana test

 If you're in your final year of college and you have no idea where your life is headed – consider this your survival guide.